This site may contain affiliated links. Please see my disclosure to satisfy your curiosity.

-It has been seven months since I quit my job as an Assistant Librarian where I had a two-month furlough and leapt to this permanent seasonal cycle.
+It has been seven months since I quit my job as an Assistant Librarian where I had a two-month furlough and leapt to a permanent seasonal cycle.
 As a spry midlife gal, this is not the anticipated career path I had in mind.

 A path to rangerhood has meant adjusting my ideal image of success.
 For example, my version of a Park Ranger is full-time, year round employment at a National Park.